Abortion in Fiji

-Abortion in Fiji is legal if the abortion will save the woman's life or if the pregnancy gravely endangers the woman's physical or mental health.
-However, generally the law does not allow voluntary abortion as it is against religious beliefs, since Fiji is a stronghold of Christianity with other religious beliefs that prohibit abortion.
+Abortion in Fiji is legal in cases of rape, incest, fetal impairment, to preserve a woman's physical health, mental health, or save her life.
+However, the law generally does not allow voluntary abortion as it is against religious beliefs, since Fiji is a stronghold of Christianity with other religious beliefs that prohibit abortion.
 Abortion in Fiji is a taboo; however, according to statistics, teenage pregnancy has become a prevalent issue and young mothers end up having abortions.
+In Fiji, any approved abortion requires authorisation from a physician.

+History

 In 2010, abortions to end pregnancies that are a result of rape or incest became legally available to women.
-In Fiji, any approved abortion requires authorisation from a physician.